hso-praktomat/praktomat/README.md

 This is the source distribution of Praktomat, a programming course manager.

 **Note:** *This is a fork of the original Praktomat repository (https://github.com/KITPraktomatTeam/Praktomat/).
-It contains the version of Praktomat as used at the University of Applied Sciences Offenburg, Germany.
-We created the fork because maintainers of the original repository were not responsive in merging pull requests and/or giving us commit rights.*
+We created the fork because maintainers of the original repository were not responsive in merging pull requests and/or giving us commit rights.
+The repository contains the version of Praktomat as used at the University of Applied Sciences Offenburg, Germany.
+We believe that our changes are of general interest and not specific to our setup.*

 Resources
 =========